goadesign/goa/README.md

 ## Why goa?

-There are a number of good Go packages for writing modular web applications out there so why build another one?
+There are a number of good Go packages for writing modular web services out there so why build another one?
 Glad you asked!
 The existing packages tend to focus on providing small and highly modular frameworks that are purposefully narrowly focused.
 The intent is to keep things simple and to avoid mixing concerns.